See all How-To Articles

 create scroll bar 6

-1. Now expand the formula to Columns H and I, and through Row 11 in order to populate all data from the initial data set.
+1. Now copy the formula to Columns H and I, and through Row 11 in order to populate all data from the initial dataset.

 create scroll bar 7

-As you can see, the scroll bar is in the initial position (1 in F1) and 2–11 from the source data set are displayed.
-If you now scroll the slider 2 times down, Rows 4–13 are displayed:
+1. As you can see, the scroll bar is in the initial position (1 in F1) and Rows 2–11 (from the source) are displayed.
+Scroll the slider down two times to display Rows 4–13.

 create scroll bar 8